hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### APPENDIX:  Nobel Laureates and fluid mechanics

-Here I list some selected Nobel Laureates in Physics (and Chemistry, noted as such), the year of their award, and a mention of a few of their involvements in fluid mechanics.
+Here I list some selected Nobel Laureates in Physics (and Chemistry, noted as such), the year of their award, and a mention of a few of their involvements in fluid mechanics or the physics of fluids.

 <table>
   <tr>